tomitan100/org.openhab.binding.bom/README.md

 `image=IDR.legend.0.png; image=${pid}.background.png; image=${pid}.topography.png; image=${series}; image=${pid}.locations.png; image=${pid}.range.png`

 Explanation:
-- There are six layers that make up the final image: legend, background, topography, ${series} image, locations and range.
+- There are six layers of images that make up the final image: legend, background, topography overlay, ${series} image, locations transparency overlay and range transparency overlay.
 - `${pid}` is the placeholder for product ID and gets replaced by the product ID you entered in the product ID field.
 If your product ID is IDR701 then it is equivalent to type in image=IDR701.background.png as the first layer.
 - Layer 1 will be obscured by layer 2, layer 2 will be obscured by layer 3, and so on.
 - Layer 3, `image=${series}`, is the placeholder for the image series.
-- These images are sourced from ftp://ftp.bom.gov.au/anon/gen/radar_transparencies/ by default (as specified in the _Transparencies directory path_).
-You can specify a URL instead to include from externalr sources.
+- The images, except for the series images, are sourced from ftp://ftp.bom.gov.au/anon/gen/radar_transparencies/ by default (as defined in the _Transparencies directory path_).
+You can specify a URL instead to include images from external sources.
 - Other transparancies available from the BOM ftp site are: `${pid}.wthrDistricts.png`, `${pid}.waterways.png`, `${pid}.roads.png`, `${pid}.rail.png`, `${pid}.catchments.png`.
 Including/excluding these transparencies is equivalent to toggling these feature on/off on the BOM website.
-- It is possible to add image manipulation operations in each layer.
+- It is possible to add image manipulation operations to each layer.
 See below for more details.

 Below is a list of supported external image sources: